lkuper/CSE290Q-2019-09/course-overview.md

 ### Response logistics

-Responses for each reading are due on Canvas **by 11am on the day we discuss that reading in class** (see the [readings page](readings.md) for a schedule).
+Responses for each reading are due on Canvas **by noon on the day we discuss that reading in class** (see the [readings page](readings.md) for a schedule).
+There will be a Canvas assignment for each reading.
 Late responses will not be accepted.

-(TODO: more on submission logistics)

 You do not have to submit a response for readings that you're presenting (more about presentations in a minute).